main article: inculcation

 As done in statistical mechanics.

-Hence what we get is
+From John Baez’s ideas we what we get is

 quantization of the mechanics of points

 As done in quantum mechanics.
-Essentially, functional analysis on (rigged) Hilbert spaces (brings in Representation theory)
+Essentially, functional analysis on (rigged) Hilbert spaces (brings in representation theory)

 Frederic Schuller's lectures on quantum mechanics with lecture notes